Submit a ticket

 Note: Assessments are used in calculating measures by physician.
 You still must report a single assessment for the entire exam for use in calculating measures by facility.

-Both NMD Versions 2.2 and 3.4 include all the fields from 2.0 and 3.0, respectively, as well as the following fields:
+NMD Version 3.4 includes all the fields from Version 3.0, as well as the following fields:

 • Facility ID